this-is-tobi/cheatsheets/docs/git-flow.md

 * c383ae0 chore(global): initial commit
 ```

+> The previous example is using `Merge commit` method for illustration, it is recommended to use the `Rebase merge` method to keep a linear history (See. [merge methods on GitHub](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/about-merge-methods-on-github))

 ## Conventional commits

 Commits should follow the specification of [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/), it is possible to add the [VSCode extension](https://github.com/vivaxy/vscode-conventional-commits) to facilitate creating commits.